Unemployment Insurance Handbook for Employers (UCB-201-P)

-If there is an eligibility issue relating to an individual's claim for benefits, the department will mail the interested parties a determination.
-If you disagree with the determination, you have the right to appeal by making a written request for a hearing.
+If there is an eligibility issue relating to an individual's claim for benefits, the department will send the interested parties a determinationby mail.
+Benefit determinations are also viewable and printable online to employers from https://dwd.wisconsin.gov/ui/sides.
+If you disagree with the determination, you have the right to file an appeal by making a written request for a hearing.

 Filing an appeal